 "The proper purpose of engaging in analogical reasoning is to assess what categories best fit the issue in question through comparison-cases that share the greatest number of correspondences."

 Amram and Jochebed, the parents of Moses, spent their adult lives in an incestuous marriage relationship, which, in spite of the forbidden incest, was richly blessed by God.
 Amram married his paternal aunt, his father’s sister, Jochebed.
 Their relationship is forbidden in the Holiness Code.

 “Thou shalt not uncover the nakedness of thy father’s sister [your aunt]: she is thy father’s near kinswoman.”
 Leviticus 18:12.

 “And thou shalt not uncover the nakedness of thy mother’s sister, nor of thy father’s sister [your aunt]: for he uncovereth his near kin: they shall bear their iniquity.”
 Leviticus 20:19.

 “And Amram took him Jochebed his father’s sister to wife [his aunt]; and she bare him Aaron and Moses...”
 Exodus 6:20.

 These strict biblical criteria, if met, prove that God blesses gay relationships, because He blessed the Amram-Jochebed relationship.

 Non-gay Christians make the argument that God prohibits all gay and lesbian sexual relationships.
 I do not concede the spurious premise of that argument because it is a false premise, that Leviticus 18:22 and 20:13 are universal prohibitions of gay relationships.

-Diligent students of scripture know that Lev 18:22 and 20:13 are about shrine prostitution in worship of the Canaanite fertility goddess, not a committed, faithful, noncultic relationship between two people of the same sex.
+Diligent students of the Bible know that Lev 18:22 and 20:13 are about shrine prostitution to worship the Canaanite fertility goddess, not a committed, faithful, non-cultic relationship between two people of the same sex.

 Yet nothing in scripture even hints that God required Amram and Jochebed to end their incestuous marriage.